debezium/debezium-design-documents/DDD-12.md

 ```

 ### Custom Debezium Converter

-It should be possible to receive data-source events mapped as data classes like:
+It should be possible to receive events mapped as data classes like:

 ```java
 public record Order(long id, String name, int price) {}